publicsamples/Peach/README.md

 Both instruments are under active development.
 New samples, features and updates will be forthcoming.

-**Lilac** takes 3 indentical voices, each with a dedicated sequencer/arpegiator, morphable waveforms, 2 LFOs and 2 envelopes.
+**Lilac** takes 3  identical voices, each with a dedicated sequencer/arpeggiator, morphable waveforms, 2 LFOs and 2 envelopes